hugorodgerbrown/trello-hipchat/readme.md

 3. Trello API - https://trello.com/docs/
 4. HipChat API - https://www.hipchat.com/docs/api

+## Heroku setup

+In order to deploy this application to Heroku, you will need an account, and an application to which you can deploy.
+Refer to the docs above to read about how to deploy to Heroku using Git.

+In order to get Redis running on Heroku, I can recommend installing the RedisToGo
+addon:

+    $ heroku addons:add redistogo:nano

+In order to view the logs more easily you can add any one of a number of logging addons - both logentries and loggify work well:

+    $ heroku addons:add logentries:tryit

+The following config variables will need to be set:

+    $ heroku config:add HIPCHAT_API_TOKEN=<your_token_here>
+    $ heroku config:add TRELLO_API_KEY=<your_token_here>
+    $ heroku config:add TRELLO_API_TOKEN=<your_token_here>

+Adding RedisToGo will add the `REDISTOGO_URL` config setting.

 # TODO list

 * Incorporate additional notifications - e.g. create card, move card